EAA Chapter 12

 AVIATION JOBS

-As noted in prior e-mails, the aviation professional shortage is a real thing and recruiters are looking for people be on the lookout if you are interested.
+As noted in prior e-mails, the aviation professional shortage is a real thing and recruiters are looking for people interested in an aviation career.
 We will advise if we get any leads, but please forward us if you are looking for people!
 In the past year, we have had guest speakers from Texas Southern University in Houston and Stephen F. Austin State University in Nacogdoches about their undergraduate aviation programs.

 FOR SALE